mitchallen/microservice-mongodb-delete/README.md

         node index.js

-4. Execute the following in the second terminal window (all on one line) (assumes a Mac or Linux and that port 8005 is not busy).
+4. Execute the following in the second terminal window (all on one line) (assumes a Mac or Linux and that the port is not busy).
 Substitute __{id}__ with an id from a music collection in your database.
 If you want to see a way to create data for testing, see the __examples/music-delete__ folder in the git repo:

         curl -i -X DELETE http://localhost:8005/v1/music/{id}